Why SaaS Applications Benefit from Using Mobile Passkeys

-It has been well reported that Apple introduced passkeys to individual users as a step forward from standard passwords.
-A passkey is a digital credential linked to a user account and a platform or app.
-It authenticates user accounts without having to enter log-in credentials like a username and password each time.
+It has been well reported that Apple introduced mobile passkeys to individual users as a step forward from antiquated passwords.
+A mobile passkey is a digital credential linked to a user account and a SaaS platform or application.
+It authenticates user accounts without having to enter log-in user credentials like a username and password each time.
 It has since been adopted and rolled out across different operating systems, including Android.

 Along with the launch of Android and Google Chrome’s passkey feature, Google’s Vice-President Parisa Tabriz explains how this can bring several benefits to end-users and companies.
 Among these, she cites the critical advantages of increased protection, seamless platform transfer, and better insights.